hexdump/dotfiles/README.md

 # OS (Re-)Installation

 - Erase the main disk, erase and rename as `Macintosh HD` and format it as *encrypted* `APFS`.
-- Make a secondary 40GB partition named `WINDOWS` for pentesting Windows.
 - Then, choose the `Reinstall MacOS` option on the new disk.
 - On installation make sure to choose:
   - "Don't transfer any information now" on the Migration Assistant page